martinbrose/home-pi/README.md

 ## Features

 **Home Assistant**: Installs the Home Assistant Docker configuration so you can manage smart devices across your home network.
-Use Home Assistant to automate your home!
+Use Home Assistant to automate your home!<br>
+Supports the install of either the normal Home Assistant Core or the powerful Home Assistant Supervisor (formerly referred to as Hassio / Hass.io).
+The later is only recommended for experienced users.

  ![Home Assistant on the Home Pi](/images/home-assistant.png)